 Last June, a Romanian fighter jet crashed in a wheat field along the country’s Black Sea coast.
 The fighter was participating in a Romanian and Bulgarian military exercise when it experienced a major engine malfunction, forcing the pilot to eject.
 The crash of a NATO country’s jet may sound like a freak accident, but in this case, it is anything but.
 The plane that went down was not a modern fighter jet, but a Soviet-era MiG-21 from a fleet of aging Soviet fighters that has experienced a litany of accidents.
 At any given moment less than half of this fleet is operational.
-This incident highlights a broader issue: The militaries of NATO’s former communist members remain reliant on Soviet-era equipment, leaving them in pressing need of overhaul.This article was originally published in War on the Rocks.
+This incident highlights a broader issue: The militaries of NATO’s former communist members remain reliant on Soviet-era equipment, leaving them in pressing need of overhaul.The above excerpt was originally published in War on the Rocks.